===================

 clojure core.async go

-I’ve been using various Go examples / tutorials to take a deeper look into core.async.
-The CSP pattern is a very interesting and powerful, it’s good move for Clojure to “throw in” with Go and push this style of programming.
+I’ve been using various Go examples and tutorials to take a deeper look into core.async.
+The CSP pattern is very interesting and powerful; it’s a good move for Clojure to “throw in” with Go and push this style of programming.

-core.sync works at s-expression level, where some other JVM solutions (Kilim, Pulsar) do the same on byte code level.
-The main benefit of doing these transforms on s-expression level is that they are applicable to ClojureScript, where CSP can be a very neat way out of callback hell.
+core.async works at the s-expression level, where some other JVM solutions (Kilim, Pulsar) do the same at the byte-code level.
+The main benefit of doing these transforms at the s-expression level is that they are applicable to ClojureScript, where CSP can be a very neat way out of callback hell.
 David has written about this.

 The go macro

-Now, one limitation of the go macro is that it can’t “look into” other functions / closures.
-This difference stands out quite clearly when reading Go code where you can put “go” in-front of function calls.
+Now, one limitation of the go macro is that it can’t “look into” other functions or closures.
+This difference stands out quite clearly when reading Go code where you can put “go” in front of function calls.

 (defn put-all! [vs ch]